 Owing to the years of experience, our engineer understands what the audio must sound like before being sent for cutting and for the vinyl to sound perfect.
 Vinyl has its physical limitations and an engineer needs to know how to use the EQ to reduce overly wide stereo low frequencies and check for excessive high frequencies, making sure they are not too fast or abrasive.
 If such issues are not fixed and looked at, the vinyl will not play properly once it is cut, causing the needle to jump about at the sound of every high or low frequency.

-While handling CD mastering services or mastering audio online for vinyl, our engineer uses very little compression, no limiting and never clipping a/d - which is very common when mastering for digital distribution.
+While mastering audio for vinyl, our engineer uses very little compression, no limiting and never clipping a/d - which is quite common when mastering for digital distribution.

 It also helps to have a good relationship with the cutting studio, know what equipment they use and understand its capabilities.
 A mastering engineer can then be confident that the audio file they send out for cutting will sound exactly as they intended once pressed on vinyl.